htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   attributes into the STARTD ads.
   :jira:`1051`

-- DAGMan will now write a rescue DAG and abort when :tool:`condor_dagman` has been pending on nodes for :macro:`DAGMAN_CHECK_QUEUE_INTERVAL` seconds and the associated jobs are not found in the local *condor_schedd* queue.
+- DAGMan can now write a rescue DAG and abort when :tool:`condor_dagman` has been pending on nodes for :macro:`DAGMAN_CHECK_QUEUE_INTERVAL` seconds and the associated jobs are not found in the local *condor_schedd* queue.
   :jira:`1546`